mobify/stencil/README.md

 # Stencil

-Configurable, composable, and customizable UI components for mobile browsers.
+Configurable, composable and customizable UI components for mobile browsers.

 Stencil provides a set of building blocks for mobile UI that helps you implement common patterns faster, more reliably, and without dictating design specifics.
 It also provides a set of conventions based on modular and object-oriented approaches to CSS that allow you to build your own robust, testable components.